When it comes to sea views, this hotel doesn’t miss a trick – the 2 pools and themed restaurant soak them up.

 All are included except where indicated.

-This pool hosts all the water activity sports.
-There's a life guard and the pool is heated in winter, plus a water fountain at the edge.
+This pool hosts all the water activity sports, plus there's a water fountain at the edge.
+It's heated in winter, too.

 Meet by the pool for a range activities.
 For example those who are interested in the local cuisine there are tortilla, paella and sangria demonstrations.